developeralim/laravel-sendle/readme.md

 follow the instruction below :)

 1. Install the package first
-2. publish the config file : `php artisan vendor:publish --provider="Alim\LaravelSandle\SendleServiceProvider" --tag="config"`
+2. publish the config file : `php artisan vendor:publish --provider="Alim\LaravelSendle\SendleServiceProvider" --tag="config"`
 3. run the migration : `php artisan migrate`
 4. Go to config > sendle.php and put your credentials like api_key,api_id and set mode either  sandbox (for testing ) or production (for development)

 ### Testing integration
-`\Alim\LaravelSandle\Facade\Sendle::ping()` will return an array with timestamp and ping status otherwise will thrown exception if credentials mismatch or not right
+`\Alim\LaravelSendle\Facade\Sendle::ping()` will return an array with timestamp and ping status otherwise will thrown exception if credentials mismatch or not right

 ### Quoteing & Ordering
 **Get Products**